davidleger95/davejs/content/blog/the-real-problem-with-remote-communication.md

 > We lose a lot of informational throughput with writing, compared with speaking face-to-face.

 Why is it so hard?
 We lose a lot of informational throughput with writing, compared with speaking face-to-face.
 We lose tone, emphasis, and body language — all of which help us communicate our ideas and intentions.
 When these important aspects of natural communication are stripped away, it’s simply harder to communicate effectively. **Writing lacks many of the tools we naturally use to communicate.** In this medium, we often struggle to connect.

 Hours upon hours are spent crafting big walls of text on Slack that are then misinterpreted only to have you re-explain your thoughts with subsequent walls of text, or writing up seven- eight-page Google Docs that no one ends up reading.

 More often than not, we’d be better off sharing this information in a meeting, right?
 But the scheduling issues I mentioned earlier often leave us no choice.

 Once I had to schedule a 30-minute meeting where it took me literally hours to find a time that worked for everyone, and the time was two weeks away.
 Even then, two of eight people were unable to attend because their schedule changed.

 **Meetings are hard.
 They don’t work for distributed teams.** But neither does Slack when we're trying to share big, complex, nuanced ideas with our team.
 Is there a way we maintain the information throughput of video conferencing while also making it async-friendly like Slack discussions?

 Yes!

-But what is it?
-Hold tight!

-In my next post I’ll be sharing how I adjusted my own process to overcome the challenges of remote communication.
+In my next post, I share \[how I use Loom to conquer remote communication\]([https://davejs.dev/conquering-remote-communication-with-loom/](https://davejs.dev/conquering-remote-communication-with-loom/ "Conquering Remote Communication with Loom")).